Enveloping von Neumann algebra

-In operator algebras, the enveloping von Neumann algebra of a C*-algebra is a von Neumann algebra that contains all the operator-algebraic information about the given C*-algebra.
-This may also be called the universal enveloping von Neumann algebra, since it is given by a universal property; and (as always with von Neumann algebras) the term W*-algebra may be used in place of von Neumann algebra.
+In the theory of operator algebras, the enveloping von Neumann algebra of a C*-algebra is a von Neumann algebra that, in some sense, contains all the operator-algebraic information about the given C*-algebra.
+This is sometimes called the universal enveloping von Neumann algebra, since it is given by a universal property; and (as always with von Neumann algebras) the term W*-algebra may be used in place of von Neumann algebra.

 Definition

-Let A be a C*-algebra and πU be its universal representation, acting on Hilbert space HU.
-The image of πU, πU(A), is a C*-subalgebra of bounded operators on HU.
-The enveloping von Neumann algebra of A is the closure of πU(A) in the weak operator topology.
+Suppose that A is a C*-algebra and πU its universal representation, acting on the Hilbert space HU.
+The image of πU, denoted πU(A), is a C*-subalgebra of bounded operators on HU.
+The enveloping von Neumann algebra of A is defined to be the closure of πU(A) in the weak operator topology.
 It is sometimes denoted by A′′.